greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 The requirements repository is used to store the relevant attributes of candidate requirements.
 Smaller project will need a simple spreadsheet and large-scale project will need requirements management tool due to the volume of requirements.

-####		–  D. Leffingwell “Scaled Agile Framework” (Note, there is no good article on this, but his webpage provides some help).
-Scrum become very popular in software development team, but is doesn’t describe how large project can scale or how manager in program level or portfolio level will handle their requirements together with agile teams[1].
-Dean Leffingwell created the Scale Agile Framework(SAFe) to apply agile methodologies to the whole companies.
-SAFe is based on Lean and Agile principles[2].

-SAFe proposes three levels[1][2][3][4]:

-Portfolio Level[4]: PPM is the core part in Strategy, Investment Funding, Program Management and Governance.
-Epics define large development initiatives that encapsulate the new development necessary to realise the benefits of the investment themes which drive the budget allocations[2].
-Portfolio philosophy is the centralised strategy with local execution.

-Program Level: SAFe defines an Agile Release Train(ART) to program.
-The ART is the main instrument for value delivery at the program level which delivers a value stream for the organization[2].
-5 and 10 teams work together and synchronise their release boundaries and iteration boundaries[2][3].
-Every 5 iterations, a train delivers a Potentially Shippable Increment(PSI) and held a demo, inspect and adapt seminars and plan for the next PSI[2].
-In this level, new roles are defined.
-In the IT/PMI environments, the program manager may have more than one roles.
-If they have domain expertise, they can fill the product manager role.
-The product manager who defines and priorities the program backlog has content authority at this level.
-SAFe defines an artifact hierarchy of Epics-Features-User Stories.
-The program backlog is features prioritised list.
-Features can generate at the Program level or derive from Epics defined at the Portfolio level[2].
-The system architect has design authority at this level.
-He work with teams day by day to ensure the non-functional requirements are met.
-He also works with the enterprise architect to ensure there are enough architectural runway to support the upcoming user and business needs at the Portfolio level[2].
-The UX Designers provide UI design, UX guidelines and design elements for teams.
-The Release Train Engineering is the Uber-ScrumMaster.
-The Release Management Team is a cross-functional team that approves frequent releases of quality solution to customers[2].

-Team Level: This level works with traditional agile methods but the team meeting are synchronised.
-Define/Build/Test teams deliver working and the sprint is also fixed as two weeks[2].
-Scrum has many events, sprint planing, sprint review and sprint retrospective, SAFe also add an event called “release planning” meeting to synchronise teams after each five iterations[1].
-This meeting is essential for SAFe in order to reduce the coordination overhead between teams, conduct a common direction of all members, and reduce the risks[1].

-#####Reference
-[1] R. Brenner and S. Wunder, “Scaled Agile Framework: Presentation and real world example,” in 2015 IEEE Eighth International Conference on Software Testing, Verification and Validation Workshops (ICSTW), 2015, pp. 1–2.
-[2]  “41 Things You Need to Know about the Scaled Agile Framework® (SAFe) | Rally Software Blog.”
-[Online].
-Available: https://www.rallydev.com/blog/agile/41-things-you-need-know-about-scaled-agile-framework-safe.
-[3] “Program Level – Scaled Agile Framework.”
-[Online].
-Available: http://www.scaledagileframework.com/program-level/.
-[4] “Portfolio Level – Scaled Agile Framework.”
-[Online].
-Available: http://www.scaledagileframework.com/portfolio-level/.

 ####–  Wnuk et al. “Are You Biting Off More Than You Can Chew?
 A Case Study on Causes and Effects of Overscoping in Large-Scale Software Engineering”

 The main purpose of this case study is to increase the understanding of the factors that cause overscoping, increased the attention to this risk, and use some steps addressing and avoiding overscoping in the project.
 In this article, case study is divided into three step.
 The first step, according to one of the authors’ industry experience, established a hypothesis about possible cause of overscoping and possible effects of overscoping.
 This hypothesis, as the starting point of the interview appeared in the second step.
 The third step, the interview results were validated by using a questionnaire to six other employees from the same company.

 The results pointed out that overscoping is a challenge for requirements engineering and project management.
 For the case company, overscoping is mainly caused by the fast-moving market-driven domain.
 In the early software development phase, low participation of relevant developers for the development of the overall goal will lead to a lot of unrealistic project scope.
 Our research indicates that overscoping may lead to a lot of negative effects, such as quality problems, delays or cannot meet the target expectations of customers.
 Delay and quality problems are very expensive.
 This will not only need to spend money to repair but also lose market share and brand value.
-We found overscoping will lead to more overscoping, and communication gaps.
-For the case company, despite increasing agile RE practices, overscoping is still a problem.
+We found that overscoping can e excessive and lead to more such as communication problems For the case company, despite increasing agile RE practices, overscoping is still a problem.
 We conclude that improvement needs continuous optimisation the project scope, combine with implementation cost and schedule estimates, close cooperation of cross-functional teams, thereby reducing the communication gaps.
 Conclusions of this paper can be used to define the potential factors in order to achieve more realistic project scope.

 ####		–  Wnuk et al. “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”
 This paper use case study and survey to investigate the factors affecting decision outcome and lead-time in LSRE.
 The decision lead-time is the time required to analyse the impact of a decision under this context.
 The decision outcome is a specific outcome of the decision process called acceptance or rejection under this context.
 To research on this area, there are three research questions and six hypothesis.
 After case study and survey among 50 practitioners, they conclude some results.
 When the decision affect more products, the lead-time to make a decision will increases.
 Decision maker should know more complex decisions may take more time.
 According to the statistical analysis of the decision log, it is more likely to accept the issues of changing requests by important customers.
 At the same time, the lead-time to accept a decision is shorter than to reject a decision.
 The number of products affected by a decision increase the decision lead-time.
 Due to more complex decision take more time, it is wise to decrease their complexity for faster decision.